freepress/internet2016/_posts/blog/2015-12-21-bird-dogging-in-2015.md

 <div class="fb-video" data-href="https://www.facebook.com/internet2016/videos/1533347876990904/" data-width="400"><div class="fb-xfbml-parse-ignore"><blockquote cite="https://www.facebook.com/internet2016/videos/1533347876990904/"><a href="https://www.facebook.com/internet2016/videos/1533347876990904/">Presidential candidate Carly Fiorini on Net Neutrality and bro...</a><p>Presidential candidate Carly Fiorina answers questions on Net Neutrality and increasing competition in the broadband market.</p>Posted by <a href="https://www.facebook.com/internet2016/">Internet 2016</a> on Friday, December 18, 2015</blockquote></div></div>

 After the town hall, Katherine found two opportunities to ask O'Malley about expanding affordable broadband access.
 First, she asked him how he would expand broadband access in low-income communities.
 He replied that he would extend initiatives begun under the American Reinvestment and Recovery Act.
 Later, Katherine asked how O'Malley would increase competition in the broadband market.
-The governor pointed to his "15 Goals to Rebuild the American Dream, which include "restore America's competition and antitrust laws, taking action within one year in office."
+The governor pointed to his "15 Goals to Rebuild the American Dream," which include "restore America's competition and antitrust laws, taking action within one year in office."

 <div id="fb-root"></div>
 <script>(function(d, s, id) {